 1. Start with a salary check on Google

-The world wide web is full of salary guides and list for almost any job title.
-Make sure to use commonly used job titles when you do the search.
-Do not waste your time to search for a job title that is very specific to your employer.
-Instead check what the common job title is for the position you are looking for.
-Once you find the information, take the salary range as a starting point.
-However, the range can be quite large and therefore, do not rely solely on an online salary check to go into salary negotiations.
+The World Wide Web is full of remuneration guides and lists for almost any job title.
+Make sure to use commonly used job titles when you search.
+Do not waste your time searching for a job title that is very specific to your employer.
+Instead, check what the common job title is for the position you are looking for.
+Once you find the information, take the range as a starting point.
+However, the range can be quite large, and therefore, do not rely solely on an online check to go into salary negotiations.

 2. Place yourself correctly in the salary range

-Now you have a starting point for your personal salary range, assess your personal situation.
-If you are a job starter, put your salary request at the lower end of the scale.
-If you already have several years of professional experience in the specific fields, or if you bring above-average qualifications, position yourself at the upper end of the salary range.
+Now you have a starting point for your salary range, assess your personal situation.
+If you are a job starter, put your request at the lower end of the scale.
+If you already have several years of professional experience in specific fields, or if you bring above-average qualifications, position yourself at the upper end of the remuneration range.
 Your experience is not the only factor to determine your worth.
-In addition to your knowledge, also consider factors such as industry, company size and region.
+In addition to your knowledge, also consider factors such as industry, company size, and region.
 There are some general rules you can apply for your salary range: